Create Custom Content Filtering Rules

 Click Add Destinations.
 Select internet elements to which this rule applies.
 As with the Sources construct, you can create AND/OR policies.

 - IP/Subnets and URLs/Domains—You might have a need to trigger policy when the destination is a specific server, such as a testing server, or a specific URL path.

 - Category—Policy applies when the request is for websites that belongs to a specific content category.
 The Symantec Global Intelligence Network (GIN) continuously rates and classifies websites as they come online.

-- Web Application—Policy applies when the request is for one or more of the thousands of web applications the Web Security Service detects.
+- Web Application—Policy applies when the request is for one or more of the thousands of web applications the WSS detects.
 This is also known as a Cloud Access Security Broker (CASB) discovery and policy solution.

 Create a List

 After you name, create, and save the list, it becomes available for future selection in other rules.